Kyoko Iriye Selden: Biography

 Kyoko Iriye was born in Tokyo.
 Her father was a journalist reporting from Paris and Shanghai, and her mother was an English teacher.
+Historian Akira Iriye is her older brother.
 She attended Seikei High School, and wrote a thesis on Wordsworth at the University of Tokyo, before studying English Literature on a Fulbright Scholarship at Yale University.
 She taught at Cornell University for twenty-five years, and was a literary translator.
 She was married to Mark Selden, with whom she had three children and four grandchildren.

 The Kyoko Iriye Selden Memorial Translation Prize

 Also known as the Kyoko Selden Translation Prize, it was awarded eight times between 2014 and 2022, with contributions from colleagues and friends, to honor Kyoko Iriye Selden's scholarly legacy.
-The prize was awarded to translations that ware at the unpublished stage, to support and encourage translation and publication of Japanese language materials across a broad range.
+The prize was awarded to translations that were at the unpublished stage, to support and encourage translation and publication of Japanese language materials across a broad range.
 In 2022, the Department of Asian Studies at Cornell University announced that the prize would be awarded for the last time.